Iran strikes hard line as talks over nuclear deal resume | Politics

 Iran struck a hard line Tuesday after just one day of restarted talks in Vienna over its tattered nuclear deal, suggesting everything discussed in previous rounds of diplomacy could be renegotiated.

-Speaking to Iranian state television, Ali Bagheri, Iran's top nuclear negotiator, referring to everything discussed thus far as merely a "draft."
-It remained unclear whether that represented an opening gambit by Iran's new president or signaled serious trouble for those hoping to restore the 2015 deal that saw Tehran strictly limit its enrichment of uranium in exchange for the lifting of economic sanctions.
-The United States left the deal under then-President Donald Trump's "maximum pressure" campaign against Tehran in 2018.
-Since the deal's collapse, Iran now enriches small amounts of uranium up to 60 percent purity — a short step from weapons-grade levels of 90 percent.
+Speaking to Iranian state television, Ali Bagheri, Iran's top nuclear negotiator, referred to everything discussed thus far as merely a “draft.”
+It remained unclear whether that represented an opening gambit by Iran's new president or signalled serious trouble for those hoping to restore the 2015 deal that saw Tehran strictly limit its enrichment of uranium in exchange for the lifting of economic sanctions.
+The United States left the deal under then-President Donald Trump's “maximum pressure” campaign against Tehran in 2018.
+Since the deal's collapse, Iran now enriches small amounts of uranium up to 60% purity — a short step from weapons-grade levels of 90%.
 Iran also spins advanced centrifuges barred by the accord, and its uranium stockpile now far exceeds the accord's limits.
 President Joe Biden has said America's willing to re-enter the deal, though the negotiations continue with U.S. officials not in the room as in previous rounds of talks since Washington's withdrawal.

 Another state TV segment saw Bagheri in Vienna saying Iran demanded a “guarantee by America not to impose new sanctions” or not re-impose previously lifted sanctions.
 Mohammed Eslami, the country's civilian nuclear chief, reiterated that demand in comments to Iran's state-run IRNA news agency.